sensu/sensu-go/cli/GUIDELINES.md

 Every command should return either a relevant affirmative message or a descriptive error.
 Without this feedback for most end-users it will be confusing as to whether anything actually occurred, whether they should attempt to run the command again, or if the correct action took place.
-No additional actions should be required by the user to be confident that their intended interaction was successful.
+No additional operations should be required by the user to be confident that their intended interaction was successful.

 Unless there is good reason to do otherwise, the following should be true of any
 command: